CSE312: Web Applications

 Recitations

-Starting on week 2, you will have recitation sections.
+Starting on week 3, you will have recitation sections.
 These recitations will provide a chance for you to get extra help from the TAs in smaller groups.
 In general, recitation will offer examples, demos, and review of the previous week of content.
 Though you should come to these recitations with questions so the TA can present specifically about the content that is proving difficult for you.

 The TAs may take attendance during recitation.
 This attendance does not directly affect your grade.
 However, if you are struggling in the course and are taking advantage of recitations, and therefore showing an effort to learn the material, there may be some leniency offered if you are in danger of failing.
-Do not expect any leniency, or addition chances to pass, if you regularly skip recitation.

 Learning Objectives